Jacob-CL/CTFNotes/Methods/SQLInjection.md

 # SQLi Bypasses

 # Notes
+- The default MySQL/MariaDB port is (3306), but it can be configured to another port.
+It is specified using an uppercase `P`, unlike the lowercase `p` used for passwords.

 # Tricks & Quirks

 # HTB Module Questions
 ## SQL Injection Fundamentals
 # HTB Cheat Sheet
 | **Description** | **Command** |
 |----------------|-------------|